 Yeats' View of History

-Different cultures have differing notions of the shape of history.
+Different cultures have different notions of the shape of history.
 Yeats' own personal myth of history borrows from several different models:

 The Ancient Attic Greek (as well as the classic Chinese and ancient Semitic) notion of history is one that is essentially circular.
 History is conceived as either essentially static, moving through a yearly cycle, or cyclical in the sense of a "Great year" a centuries-old cycle where various ages of humanity eventually repeat older patterns; thus, the "golden" age is followed by the "silver," "bronze," and "lead".
 This is eventually followed by a new golden age, etc.